Drykx/Reinforcement_Learning-HFT_Project/README.md

 ### Research Questions

+Our research questions were the following,

+-   How is volatility of the mid-price influencing the performance of the model based agent (on backtest data)?
+-   Under which settings can we have the most adversial robust agent?
+-   Can the performance bound if the last question be exceeded?

 ## Organization

 ### Github Organisation

-You can find our modification of the [mbt_gym](mbt_gym) module with the main input being the [vizualisation methods](mbt_gym/gym/helpers/helper2.py) and the new functions in certain files to implement the backtest; here is an example of one our [Jupyter Notebooks](CleanExample.ipynb) with this changes.
+You can find our modification of the [mbt_gym](mbt_gym) module with the main input being the [vizualisation methods](mbt_gym/gym/helpers/helper2.py) and the new functions in certain files to implement the backtest; here is an example of one our [Jupyter Notebooks](CleanExample.ipynb) with these changes.

 The [Report](src/Project.pdf) and the [Poster](src/Poster.pdf) are in the source folder.